zedlopez/ifm/Writing with Inform.md

 then ``take the box in the hammock`` will work: here, the relation goes the other way, because the box is being contained by the other-named item, rather than doing the containing.

+The following example demonstrates a subtle trap:

+	Understand "[something related by R]" as a thing.

+where `R` is a relation where certain things are related to themselves.
+For example, that would happen with:

+	Understand "[something related by visibility]" as a thing.

+This would mean that the Toymaker, say, can be referred to by the name of any object visible to the Toymaker.
+The result is that the parser goes in endless circles: when trying to match text against the possible names of the Toymaker, it sees that it ought to match against the names of everything visible to the Toymaker.
+But that includes the Toymaker himself.
+So the parser needs to match the possible names of the Toymaker.
+So... and so on, without end.

+This trap can be avoided either by using a relation which will not loop the parser into circles like this, or by using grammar which begins with some fixed wording.
+This, for example:

+	Understand "viewer of [something related by visibility]" as a thing.

+works fine, because now the parser trying to match a name will look first for ``VIEWER OF`` up front, and only then try to match a name against the rest.
+This process could go on a while (``EXAMINE VIEWER OF VIEWER OF VIEWER OF VIEWER OF VIEWER OF VIEWER OF VIEWER OF VIEWER OF TOYMAKER``), but not forever, because each fresh round of name-parsing consumes two of the words, and the words eventually run out.

 ## Context: understanding when {PM_BadWhen}

 ^^{when (condition)+sourcearg+: arbitrary conditions for (understand)+sourcepart+} ^^{understanding: conditionally} ^^{understanding: limiting cases where understand rules apply} ^^{understanding: (when) clauses for+sourcepart+} ^^{conditions: for (understand)+sourcepart+} ^^{publicly-named / privately-named (object)+adj+} ^^{privately-named / publicly-named (object)+adj+} ^^{item described (- object)+glob+}